atacankais/Hattmakarna/README.md

 # Business System for Hat Manufacturer

 ## Getting Started
-Download the latest setup.exe from releases or clone the repo and run 'npm i && npm start'.
+Clone the repo and run it in NetBeans IDE.

 ## Built With
 * Java